Engineering Computing Center

 ECC users are allowed to print a certain number of pages each month, free of charge.

-- Undergraduates: 130 pages per month
+- Undergraduates: 130 pages per month (unused pages roll over each month, up to 200 pages total)

 - Others (students not enrolled in the College of Engineering but taking a qualifying class): 50 pages per month